kuenishi/meddatum/README.md

 - [x] electric rezept parser, converter and importer to Riak
 - [x] backend query system to be installed into Riak cluster
 - [x] forntend query tools
+- [ ] pluggable to other datastore like Mongo,MySQL,Hive,Solr,??

 This stores parsed JSON data into `/buckets/rezept` and `/buckets/ssmix`